 Hilary Murray, Graduate Trainee at Corpus Christi Library, gave us a sneak peek of her trainee project presentation; redesigning the library’s WebLearn pages.
 She ran through her research, why it was needed, and how it would benefit the library and its readers.

 The final presentation was from CJ Crennel, who works at the History of Science Museum Library in Wroughton.
-After an initial hiccup with the projector, her presentation covered ways in which the library is trying to improve audience perception and access.
+Her presentation covered ways in which the library is trying to improve audience perception and access.
 She also gave an overview of their Trade Literature Collection, and ways in which the library and archive have been promoting the collection as a research tool.

 This was my first TeachMeet, and I wasn’t sure exactly what to expect; the blog informed me it was an ‘unconference’.
 It was a relaxed, informal meet where we were encouraged to network, but there wasn’t a pressure to (which is a little how I felt with the CILIP New Professionals Information Day).
 It was also my first real experience of live-tweeting; I kept getting too wrapped up in the presentations and forgetting to tweet!